 Have you tried everything that you can think of when it comes to creating a cleaning schedule for your family?
 Are you fed up with being the one that cleans about 97% of the messes around?

-In this post, I'm going to walk you through the entire process that I used to create a family cleaning schedule.
+I'm going to walk you through the entire process that I used to create a family cleaning schedule.
 I've also put together a chore chart for you to print out and use in your own home to help make the cleaning routine a little easier for you.

 Getting help with the cleaning.